-Before Gilbert, Filner's former spokeswoman, Irene McCormack Jackson, and seven other women accused Filner of sexual harassment.
-Jackson has filed a sexual harassment suit against Filner.
+Filner’s former spokeswoman, Irene McCormack Jackson, and nine other women have accused Filner of sexual harassment.
+Up to this point, Jackson is the only accuser to file a sexual harassment suit against Filner.

 Jackson said Filner subjected her and other women to “crude and disgusting” comments and inappropriate touching.
 She said she resigned as Filner’s communications director in June after deciding the mayor would not change his behavior.